When it comes to your career there are lots of possibilities. Explore what’s out there and find the best career for you.

 STAR

 The Secondary Tertiary Alignment Resource (STAR) was established in 1996 with the intention of enabling secondary schools to facilitate their students’ smooth transition from schooling to further education or employment.
 STAR provides funding from which we can offer programmes in non-conventional subjects for senior students (Years 11 to 13).
-Te Kauwhata College uses its STAR funding to help resource senior subjects such as Automotive and Mechanical Engineering, BCATS, Hospitality, Tourism, Horticulture and Vocational Pathways.
+Te Kauwhata College uses its STAR funding to help resource senior subjects such as Automotive and Mechanical Engineering, BCATS, Hospitality, Physical Education, Horticulture and Vocational Pathways.
 Each year over 100 senior students benefit from STAR funding being used in the classroom.

 STAR funding is also used to provide courses to students whose interests lie outside the curriculum.
 Some of the courses provided in recent years have included first aid, chainsaw safety, security, shearing, film & television, hairdressing, health & safety, police preparation and sports.
 In addition to these courses, we have used STAR funds to send students on Taster Courses which give students an idea of what studying at a particular tertiary institution would be like.
 This is invaluable for helping students to decide on a career pathway.